HuaXuwen/Dynamic-Rank-Order-Process-Tracing-DROPT-/README.md

 ## A note on the manuscript

-This is a preprint / author's version and has **not yet been peer reviewed**; the findings are provisional and may change.
+This is a preprint / author's version and is currently **under peer review**; the findings are provisional and may change.
 Please cite accordingly.

 <!-- Team: edit this note as you prefer.
 Springer Nature (BRM's publisher) permits sharing the
 author's version on a project or institutional page at any point during review, so a restrictive